scaled/scaled/README.md

 ```

 Presently Scaled's integration with Maven projects is decent and its integration with SBT projects
-is largely non-existent.
-The `sbt-project` is the barest skeleton.
-Eventually SBT integration will
+is the barest skeleton.
+Eventually SBT integration will be improved, and Gradle integration is also
-be improved, and Gradle integration is also in the cards.
+in the cards.

 If you do happen to have a `pom.xml` with your project metadata in it, Scaled will automatically
-build your code on save and allow you to navigate through the errors in the editor (via M-] and
+build your code on save and allow you to navigate through the errors in the editor (via `M-]` and
-M-[).
+`M-[`).
 The current compiler integration is somewhat primitive, and a tighter integration is
 forthcoming.

 Scaled also includes basic integration with JUnit, allowing you to run tests directly from within
-the editor and see results.
-C-c C-t runs the tests in the current file if it looks like it contains
+the editor and see results. `C-c C-t` runs the tests in the current file if it looks like it
-JUnit tests, and it runs all the tests for the project otherwise.
+contains JUnit tests, and it runs all the tests for the project otherwise.

 ## Using Scaled